 Pruning Practices for Large Tomatoes

-The plants can be trimmed in any of several patterns or grown along the ground for additional rooting.
+The plants can be pruned in any of several patterns or grown along the ground for additional rooting.
 Commonly, the plant is allowed to grow upright with one or two main leaders.
 It is staked and then tied off every several inches or so.

 All sucker growth is pinched off at the leaf node junctions.
 Growth can be reduced to a single main leader vine after the plant grows to 3 or 4 ft. in height.
 It is not necessary to set fruit on the first blossom truss.
 Be sure to trim off the lower leaves so that nothing touches the soil, as this reduces disease caused by irrigation splashing up from the soil onto the lower leaves.
 These giant types of tomatoes are indeterminate and growers must routinely remove new top shoot growth and leaf node suckers.